 www.kristinforharlem.com – If you live in the Harlem NYC area consider getting involved in Kristin’s campaign for New York City Council to represent district 9 (Central Harlem).

 www.farisojordan.com – see what Fariso has been up to.

-In the 2018 to 2019 school year, Fariso Jordan from Setting the Stage and Kristin Richardson Jordan from Uproar Poetry have teamed up to present…
+In the 2018 to 2019 school year, Fariso Jordan from Setting the Stage and Kristin Richardson Jordan from Uproar Poetry teamed up to present…

-Birthright is a writing and community theatre program in the spirit of African and African-American ancestry for students ages 12 – 21.
-Participants will examine past and current freedom movements, take part in personal and communal liberation through performance art, and dive into different artistic expressions while also exploring cultural identity, gender identity, and concepts of freedom.
+Birthright was a writing and community theatre program in the spirit of African and African-American ancestry for students ages 12 – 21.
+Participants examined past and current freedom movements, took part in personal and communal liberation through performance art, and dove into different artistic expressions while also exploring cultural identity, gender identity, and concepts of freedom.
 The program included the following goals: